 - The SEC reviews the registration statement for completeness but does not pass judgment on the quality or merit of the investment

-- Section 3 provides exemptions for certain categories of securities (such as government and municipal bonds, bank securities, and nonprofit securities)
+- The Act exempts certain categories of securities from federal registration (such as government and municipal bonds, bank securities, and nonprofit securities)

 Exam Tip: Gotchas